eriroh/Mingda-D3-Klipper/README.md

 # Mingda-D3-Klipper

-This repository contains a printer.cfg to run klipper on the Mingda D3 Rock.
+This repository contains a useable printer.cfg to run klipper on the Mingda D3 Pro.